OSC/ondemand/CONTRIBUTING.md

 * **Any new code *must* also include testing.**
 * If you need help with writing tests please include the `test help` tag.

+### Project Conventions

+* Prefer **read-only** objects.
+You'll find mostly read only objects spread throughout this code base.
+  This means that `attr_writer` or `attr_accessor` are to be avoided and only `attr_reader` should be used.
+  It follows then, that most objects should accept a large number of parameters in their initializers and set the attributes accordingly.

 ### Linters

 For any Ruby librares/apps there is a `.rubocop.yml` at the top of this project.
 If you